Ghost Chips: Reception and analysis

-Ghost Chips was praised by viewers within the target demographic, as well as media professionals, receiving praise for its humour, relatability, and realistic dialogue.
-It was positively received by YouTube viewers, with commenters praising it for being different from public service announcements that used graphic imagery.
+Ghost Chips was praised by viewers within the target demographic and media professionals for its humour, relatability, and realistic dialogue.
+It was positively received by YouTube viewers, with commenters praising it for being unlike public service announcements that used graphic imagery.
 It won the TVC of the Year award at the 2012 AXIS Awards, as well as the Yellow Pencil in the Integrated and Earned Media category at the 2012 D&AD Awards.
 Writing for Stuff magazine, Lucy Zee and Emily Brookes praised the advertisement for its "surreal twists and turns", crediting its script and its colourful, dynamic cinematography.
 In a 2016 reader poll by The New Zealand Herald, Ghost Chips was voted the best television advertisement in New Zealand, narrowly beating a 1999 Toyota commercial that featured the slogan "Bugger".

 Radio New Zealand's Elle Hunt contrasted the Legend campaign's use of the slogan "Bloody legend" with a previous NZTA campaign with the slogan "Bloody idiot", shifting the focus from discouragement of drunk drivers to encouragement of bystanders.
 According to an article in the International Journal of Drug Policy, Ghost Chips incorporates elements of friendship and drinking culture to make its point.
 Marketing professor Nick Ashill stated that the advertisement's success resulted from its comedic reproducibility.

 According to media scholar Matthew Bannister, Ghost Chips is an example of advertising featuring Māori (as well as Pasifika) men with fantastical imagery, comparing it to another driving under the influence–themed PSA, Blazed, directed by Taika Waititi.
 Bannister also writes that advertisements such as Ghost Chips present a stereotype of these groups as more emotionally expressive than White men.
 Media scholars Khairiah A. Rahman and Deepti Bhargava write that Ghost Chips positively employs stereotypes of Māori men as funny—having received input from the demographic—while actively avoiding Māori stereotypes present in other advertisements, such as stupidity.
 Rahman and Bhargava state that the narrative, characters, and setting were written to be relatable to this target demographic, strengthening the persuasive appeal.